richardmcmanusjr/FMC-to-Card-Edge-Level-Shifter/README.md

 # FMC-to-Card-Edge-Connector-Passive-Level-Shifting-Board

-This repository contains 88 channel conversion board designed to interface an 88-pin probe card with a Virtex-7 VC707 FPGA via an FMC cable.
+This repository contains an 88 channel conversion board designed to interface an 88-pin probe card with a Virtex-7 VC707 FPGA via an FMC cable.
 Additional level shifting was required to lower the FPGAs 1.8V logic to 1.2V for the test chips.
 Simple voltage dividers were chosen for this purpose.

 # Design